-Agains t a backdrop of continued concerns regarding the level of inflation in the UK and uncertainty for the global economy and also rising geopolitical tensions, the valuation of UK equities looks compelling compared to their equivalents overseas.
+Against a backdrop of continued, albeit slower than anticipated, growth from the UK economy in 2025, the valuation of UK equities continues to look compelling compared to their equivalents overseas.

-Your Board shares the view of our Portfolio Manager that the Trust's portfolio continues to be priced to offer shareholders further excess investment returns in the future.
+Your Board shares the view of our Portfolio Manager that the Trust's portfolio is priced to offer shareholders further excess investment returns in the future.
+Accordingly, we believe that long-term investors in the Trust will continue to be rewarded.